eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 - Querying digital twins is described in (TRS) Lookup for Digital Twins at the Digital Twin Registry
   - Note that the query parameters differ depending on what type of digital twin is looked up.
-    - For Release 3.0 though, no matter if you want to lookup serialized parts or batches, you can use partInstanceId (using the serial number or the batch number as search parameter value).
+    - For release 3.1 though, no matter if you want to lookup serialized parts or batches, you can use partInstanceId (using the serial number or the batch number as search parameter value).
     - For Batch digital twins, the key batchId might be provided optionally.
 As this key is not mandatory for Release 2, you cannot rely on this key being available when looking for Batch digital twins.
   - To understand why, take a look at how these digital twins are created, especially their specificAssetIds: (TRS) Create Digital Twins for Serialized Parts and Batches incl.
 Submodels
   - The result of this query will be the AAS ID of the digital twin.